 Digital Twins

 The concept of Digital Twin originated from the NASA’s Apollo project.
-It’s main point is to creating a virtual asset to represent the physical assets, which helps to make better-informed decisions to improved outcomes (Bolton et al., 2018).
+It’s main point is to creating a virtual asset to represent the physical assets, which helps to make better-informed decisions to improved outcomes in the real-time (Bolton et al., 2018).
 Simulation and analytics can be done by the digital twin, which established a continuous improvement to the physical asset by measuring performance, design based on data-driven observations, continuously making decision to cater for the changing market conditions (Jarrett Hendricks, 2020).

 In AEC industry, many professionals embrace the use of Building Information Modelling (BIM) with the adoption of Digital Twin paradigm to form an integrated approaches on micro (construction site) and macro (city districts) levels (Boje et al., 2020).
 Since the BIM provides a digital model and data schemas with a standardised semantic representation of building components and systems. (more…..)